 Step 3: Import data from RoboForm into Dashlane

 Each plan member needs to import the CSV file they exported from RoboForm.
-They can import a CSV file into Dashlane using our web app or Android app but not the iOS (Apple) or Safari app.
+They can import a CSV file into Dashlane using our web app or Android app but not the iOS (Apple) or MacOS app.

 Important: CSV files aren't encrypted, and others can read them.
 Ask your plan members to delete the CSV file from their device after importing their data.